 Focusing on the small details makes me feel connected.
 By focusing on the intricate marks on a shell and communicating those marks in a print focuses my mind and calms it.

 The joys of lino printmaking

 I love everything about printmaking.
-From the initial process of preparing for a print with sketching and ideas bubbling away in my head, to the therapeutic carving of the lino and using my hands skilfully.
-Getting lost in thes stages.
+From the initial process of preparing for a print with sketching and ideas bubbling away in my head, to the therapeutic carving of the lino and using my hands skillfully.
+Getting lost in these stages.
 The magic and unpredictability of finally pulling a print, gives me a little sense of wonder when the first test print is revealed.

 I have only touched the surface of lino printing; let alone relief printmaking and I look forward to trying out woodblock and wood engraving in the future and exploring my passions even more.

 I am still, first and foremost a full time Mum so everything is done in the evenings once they are bed, until my youngest starts school and I can dedicate my days to printing.
 My ultimate dream would be to have a home studio, but until then I work on the kitchen table and keep all my printmaking equipment dotted around the house in free drawers and cupboards away from little curious hands.